RedisLabs/redislabs-docs/content/rs/security/ldap/_index.md

          /rs/security/ldap/
 ---

-As of v6.0.20, Redis Enterprise Software integrates [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization into its role-based access controls (RBAC).
+As of version 6.0.20, Redis Enterprise Software integrates [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization into its [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC).
 You can now use LDAP to authorize access to the admin console and to authorize database access.

 Furthermore, you can configure LDAP roles using the admin console or the Redis Software REST API.